OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/bulk_assessment/bulk_assessment.md

 ## Step 2a: Prepare assessment data

-For bulk assessment, you need a list that includes.
+For bulk assessment, you need a list that includes

 * the user identification (username, registered email address or institution number/matriculation number),
 * the number of points,
 * status